srich36/TodayILearned/til_docs/JavaScript/React/Material-ui.md

 `disableRipple` will flow from `MenuItem` -> `ListItem` -> `ButtonBase` thus disabling the ripple at `ButtonBase`
 - The `component` property of material-ui components allows you to change what the root node renders as.
 This is how you can integrate with something like `react-router`
   - `component` as a prop should always be passed statically, not with an arrow function directly in the prop, otherwise a new component will have to be created and rendered on every re-render, regardless of whether it changes
+- You can use `material-table` for great table components with a lot of functionality